For additional information, please be sure to visit the following pages:

 Why is carpeting required but not provided?
 Carpeting is required on all booths under 20 x 20, or any booth space 20 x 20 and greater that is not displaying a vehicle(s) or heavy equipment (1,000 lbs. and over) for the safety of exhibitors and attendees, as well as comfort of the exhibitors who are on their feet most of the day.
 Carpeted inline booths also maintain a professional aesthetic of the show.
 Additionally, many exhibitors have their own branded carpeting, want to select a special color or quality of carpeting, or request to bring in their own flooring, especially if it relates to their product in some way.
 Including carpeting with the booth would increase the booth rental fee for everyone.
 Show Management has opted to allow exhibitors to select their own carpeting or flooring options.

 Does the convention center have Wi-Fi?
-Wif-Fi is available for limited and free only in public spaces of the Fort Worth Convention Center.
+Wif-Fi is available for limited and free only in public spaces of the Henry B. Gonzalez Convention Center.
 Internet is not included with your booth.
-Please click here for the Exhibitor internet access options, provided through Smart City, the exclusive provider of IT & Utility Services at the Fort Worth Convention Center.
+Please click here for the Exhibitor internet access options, provided through Smart City, the exclusive provider of IT & Utility Services at the Henry B. Gonzalez Convention Center.